orlandopoliba/SCUDO-MMinDL/logbook.md

 Python notebook on gradient descent: [link](notebooks/05-gradient_descent.ipynb)

 About the question "Does a minimum of the cross-entropy in logistic regression always exist?": [link](notes/04bis%20-%20About%20the%20existence%20of%20min%20for%20cross-entropy.pdf)

+# Lesson 7
+03/02/2025

+Unrolling of the gradient descent algorithm for quadratic losses.
+Relationship between the learning rate and the eigenvalues of the Hessian matrix.
+Convergence of the gradient descent algorithm under suitable conditions on the loss function.
+The problem of local minima.

+Introduction to neural networks.
+Interpreting linear regression as a one-layer neural network.
+Layers in a linear neural network.
+Expressiveness of neural networks.
+Activation functions.

+The perceptron as an artificial neuron.
+Expressing the NAND logical gate with a perceptron.
+Functional completeness of the NAND gate.

+Notes on Gradient Descent: [link](notes/05%20-%20Gradient%20Descent.pdf)

+Python notebook on gradient descent: [link](notebooks/05-gradient_descent.ipynb)

+Notes on neural networks: [link](notes/06%20-%20Neural%20networks.pdf)

+Notes on the perceptron: [link](notes/07%20-%20Perceptron.pdf)